ucl-cssb/cneta/README.md

 File *-rel-times.txt can provide the timing information of tip nodes to allow etimation of divergence time and mutation rates.

 Files *-tree.* provide the real tree, which can be used for measuring the accuracy of tree building programs.
+The nodes in the tree are specified in a fixed order.
+The patient samples are indexed from 0 to n-1, where n is the number of samples.
+The normal sample has ID n.
+The root has ID n+1.
+For the internal nodes have ID from n+2 to 2n+1 from bottom to up.

 File *-info.txt and *-mut.txt can be used to map mutations onto the tree.
 The columns in *-mut.txt: sample_ID, edge_ID, muttype_ID, mut_btime, mut_etime, chr_haplotype, chr, seg_ID